 Impact of expenditure on academic progress: Ultimately, all of our targeted interventions aim to ensure that students make the best progress possible.
-In 2016 Pupil Premium students had a progress score of -0.19, the progress dipped to -0.82 in 2017.
-26% of PP students achieved a strong pass in English and Maths (a grade 5 and above in both subjects).
-30% of PP students at Archway made better progress than non-PP students nationally.
-PP students in sixth form have also shown excellent progress and a high percentage go on to their chosen career and university destination.
+In 2016 Pupil Premium students had a progress score of -0.19, the progress dipped to -0.91 in 2017 and then slightly improved to -0.83 in 2018.
+31% of pupil premium students had a positive progress 8 score 2018 (29% in 2017)

 The following information highlights some of the areas allocated spending: